 - Can I embrace all the identities that I can never be and love them as if they were me?

-Recognizing these identities we hold and the ways we hold them is the first step beyond our assumptions that our experience is common and universally shared.
+Recognizing the identities we hold and the ways we hold them is the first step beyond assuming our experience is common and universally shared.
 Taking a LALO approach can help explore the narratives of those with different identities from ourselves without the usual ignorance, aversion, and fear of the unknown.
-It will set you free in ways you can’t even dream of…if you’re ready to practice it.
+[To learn more about Intersectionalities, Read: Do You Know Your True Face? – Lion’s Roar] L

 Notes to Remember When Practicing Learning to Also Love the Opposite